kai-majerus/data-science-portfolio/README.md

 ### Data Engineering ⚙
 * [Taxi Fare Prediction Model](https://github.com/kai-majerus/TaxiFareModel): I trained a model from the Kaggle New York City Taxi Fare Prediction dataset and built a containerized prediction API deployed on Google Cloud Run and then hosted a [small Streamlit application on Heroku](https://kmajerus-taxifareapi.herokuapp.com/) 🌍

+### Data Analysis and Visualisation 📊
+* [Exploratory analysis of Twitch](https://github.com/kai-majerus/data-science-portfolio/tree/master/01-Data-Analysis-Notebooks): Exploratory analysis of a Twitch dataset collected by myself using the [Twitch API](https://dev.twitch.tv/docs/api).
+(In Progress)